videogame-archive/romhack-archive/README.md

 - This project CANNOT replace the original community sites.
 This project is mainly an archival project.
 - This project CANNOT take 'unique content' from community sites.
 Example: text descriptions or images.

+## How To Contribute

-## ⚠ ⚠ ⚠ Looking for Contributors ⚠ ⚠ ⚠
+⚠ ⚠ ⚠ Looking for Contributors ⚠ ⚠ ⚠

 - Are you part of a romhacking community site and would like to help us build a relationship?

 - Would like to help us build the database?
-Check the [Contributor Guide](#Contributor-Guide)
+Check the [Contributor Guide](./CONTRIBUTOR-GUIDE.md)

 For these please best join our discord https://discord.gg/AEV88uDTeQ or email us at: vg-archive@protonmail.com